-In 2011, an independent government review recommended that all UK FTSE 100 companies aim to have at least 25% of their board members be female by 2015.
+In 2011, an independent government review for boardroom gender gap recommended that all UK FTSE 100 companies aim to have at least 25% of their board members be female by 2015.

 Three years on from that date, and with International Women’s Day just around the corner, serviced apartments provider SilverDoor has researched into the FTSE 100 to see just how many companies have met that recommendation.